How to Quickly Sell Your Home When Threatened With Foreclosure

 - Condition, condition, condition.
 Clean it up, spruce it up, fix it up, but don’t spend too much.
 If you are facing foreclosure you probably can't afford the time or the money it would take to do major work.
 Focus on the things that are inexpensive, but make a major cosmetic difference, like paint and carpet.
 Have your real estate agent refer you to a handyman who can caulk cracks in the tile, fix minor leaks and patch scrapes and holes in the walls.
 These things are cheap to fix and make a negative impression if you don’t fix them.
 Make sure your place is immaculate every time a buyer steps inside.
 Piles, messes and odors are extremely distracting to buyers and can even cost you a sale.

 - Offer creative concessions and/or financing perks.
 Some house hunters who want to buy your house might have a hard time doing so.
-Help them out!
-Offer such concessions as assuming your mortgage (with the lender’s consent), a lease with option to buy, or closing cost credits that will help the buyer defray closing costs or buy down the interest rate.
+Help them out.
+Offer such concessions as assuming your mortgage (with the lender’s consent), a lease with the option to buy, or closing cost credits that will help the buyer defray closing costs or buy down the interest rate.